 - Marvin the Martian

-- Yosemite Sam - The only one of his classic characters he didn't portray in Who Framed Roger Rabbit because his voice was too weak to handle Sam's gruffness.
+- Yosemite Sam - One of two of his classic characters he didn't portray in Who Framed Roger Rabbit because his voice was, by that point (1987-88), too weak to handle Sam's gruffness.
+There was also an extended Foghorn Leghorn sequence cut from the film which was done by Joe Alaskey, at Blanc's request.

-- Elmer Fudd - The voice actor who made Elmer famous was Arthur Q. Bryan, but Blanc voiced Fudd in a few cartoons after Bryan's death (mostly in the 1970s and 1980s).
-He reluctantly did Elmer's one line in "The Scarlet Pumpernickel" though, as it was easier than bringing in Bryan for so little work.
-Blanc admittedly couldn't do Elmer's voice to his satisfaction, and this is why Elmer is not included in the "Speechless" lithograph.
+- Elmer Fudd - Actually, Blanc was not the regular voice of Elmer Fudd.
+Elmer's actor was one Arthur Q. Bryan, who was just about the only actor besides Blanc (excepting occasional guest voices) to ever contribute to the Looney Tunes canon.note Blanc reluctantly did Elmer's one line in "The Scarlet Pumpernickel" though, as it was easier than bringing in Bryan for so little work, and he did Elmer's bellowed "SMOG!" in "What's Opera, Doc?", when Bryan couldn't quite get his voice powerful enough.
+Blanc did voice Fudd in a few cartoons in the 1970s and 1980s, but couldn't do Elmer's voice to his satisfaction, which is why Elmer is not included in the "Speechless" lithograph.

-- Barney Rubble (Daws Butler voiced Barney Rubble when Blanc was in the hospital.
+- Barney Rubble - While Sylvester was closest to Blanc's normal speaking voice, Barney got Mel's laugh, just a bit more forceful (Daws Butler voiced Barney Rubble when Blanc was in the hospital.
 One episode even had Barney's voice change from Daws Butler's to Blanc's right in the middle of the episode).

 - Mr. Spacely - also very close to his real voice (and sounds similar to Yosemite Sam's when he gets angry).
-His final performance before his death was as Spacely.
+His final performance before his death was for Jetsons: The Movie.

 - Secret Squirrel